its-a-setup/active_dev/README.md

 Or maybe you just want your GitHub to look like this?
 ![alt text](other/linus_gh.png)

-Worry not, this Airflow project will help you to mimick the activity in your GitHub profile by generating random number of commits on a daily basis.
+Worry not, this Airflow project will help you to mimic the activity in your GitHub profile by generating a random number of commits on a daily basis.

 ## Prerequisites
 1. [Python3](https://www.python.org/downloads/)